 The leader of the oppressive school is still stuck in the hospital, looking ‘through the bars at the blended hulk of the school’.
 The use of ‘blackened’ shows the degeneration of the school, no longer a place of rote learning, but instead crumbling away.
 Her allegiance to an oppressive regime left her lonely and unachieved.

 Mrs. Mackay reaches the coast, she was ‘out of land’ from her wandering.
 She reclaims her female identity, writing her ‘maiden name with a stick in the sand’.
-This moment represents accepting her own identity, leaving her husband behind completely.
+This moment represents accepting her own identity, and leaving her husband behind completely.
 Yet, it could also represent the transience of female identity in history.
 In line with many other women in Duffy’s collection, this woman’s name is forgotten.
 We, as readers, are not told her ‘maiden name’, with the transient image of the sea flowing in to wipe it out.
 The eternal power of the sea contrasts against this subtle rebellion, a beautiful moment within the poem.
 Her final act, ‘danced away’ is both joyous and melancholic.
 Although she is committing suicide, she does so to regain her own identity – finally being free of her patriarchal oppressors.

 The connection to ‘teacher’ and ‘a girl in her arms’ closes the poem.
 This image of unity, referring to Miss Dunn but representing all women, ends the poem with a sense of cohesion.
 The girls and teachers have battled against their society, beating back the patriarchy.